johanberntsson/ozmoo/documentation/manual/techreport.md

 z4/z5/z8:  1 + 1 + 1 + 1 + 2 * (1 + 1 + 2 + 1 + 0 + 3) + 2 * (1 + 1 + 2 + 1 + 40 + 5) = 4 + 2 * 8 + 2 * 50 = 120 bytes

-1581 drive support: This system should work, without extending the limits above, using only 31 sectors per track for story data, while allowing z8 games of up to 512 KB in size on a single disk.
-If we want to store several games on a single 1581 disk, we should add a track offset in each disk entry (i.e. saying that tracks below track x are considered empty).

-Possible 1571 support:
+1571 drive support:

 - z3 games: No change
 - z4/z5 games: A single disk using only track 1-53 can hold all story data.
 Disk information will then fit in less than the number of bytes stated above.
 - z8 games: Disk information for a single drive game will fit in the number of bytes stated above.

 Double 1571 drive support is possible but not a high priority.

+1581 drive support: This system should work, without extending the limits above, using only 31 sectors per track for story data, while allowing z8 games of up to 512 KB in size on a single disk.
+If we want to store several games on a single 1581 disk, we should add a track offset in each disk entry (i.e. saying that tracks below track x are considered empty).

 # Printer Support